apostrophecms/apostrophe-documentation/modules/apostrophe-express/index.md

 If you want reasonable URLs in req objects used in tasks you must set the `baseUrl` option for Apostrophe.
 ### afterInit()
-Locate modules with middleware and add it to the list
+Locate modules with middleware and add it to the list.
+Also compile the CSRF exceptions, late, so that other modules can respond to the `csrfExceptions` event.
 ### findModuleMiddleware()
 Locate modules with middleware and add it to the list